-HAWAII PADDLE TRIP
+HAWAII/GORGE CHAMPS PADDLE TRIP 2025

 Why is Hawaii a Surf Ski heaven for paddlers?